-For select lead designer candidates, we offer you the chance to take a design challenge.
-We’ll give you a $500 Amazon gift card as a thank you which you will receive whether we offer you a position or not.
+For select Lead Product Designer candidates, we offer you the chance to take the Knowde Design Challenge.
+We’ll give you a $500 Amazon gift card as a thank you – which you will receive whether we offer you a position or not.
 Only candidates who are invited to take this challenge will receive the gift card.

 Note: these are not in any intentional order